PeterWarrington/olm-convert/README.md

 Can be used as a command line interface or as a module.

-Does not yet support attachments and can only output to an EML file with HTML content type.
+Supports attachments but can only output emails with HTML content type.

 ## Usage

 Command line:
 ```
-python3 olmConvert.py <path to OLM file> <output directory>
+python3 olmConvert.py <path to OLM file> <output directory> [--noAttachments]
 ```

+### Command line options

+* `--noAttachments` - No attachments are included in generated EML files (including embedded images), reducing file size of generated EML files.

 ## Module reference

-### convertOLM(olmPath, outputDir)
+### `convertOLM(olmPath, outputDir, noAttachments=False)`
-Convert OLM file specified by olmPath, creating a directory of EML files at outputDir.
+Convert OLM file specified by `olmPath`, creating a directory of EML files at `outputDir`.
+Will not include attachments if optional parameter `noAttachments` is set to True.

-### processMessage(xmlString)
+### `processMessage(xmlString, olmZip=None, noAttachments=False)`
-Reads OLM format XML message (xmlString) and returns a ConvertedMessage object containing the message converted to a EML format string.
+Reads OLM format XML message (`xmlString`) and returns a ConvertedMessage object containing the message converted to a EML format string.
 Can also return ValueError.

+`olmZip` parameter is a instance of `zipfile.ZipFile` open on the OLM file.
+This parameter is required in order to convert attachments.

+If `noAttachments` parameter is True, no attachments will be included in generated EML messages.

-### headerEncode(value)
+### `headerEncode(value)`
 Converts email header string value to RFC2047 base64 encoded UTF-8 string (<https://datatracker.ietf.org/doc/html/rfc2047>).

-### addressEncode(addressElm)
+### `addressEncode(addressElm)`
-Converts &lt;emailAddress&gt; element ([xml.etree.ElementTree.Element](https://docs.python.org/3/library/xml.etree.elementtree.html#xml.etree.ElementTree.Element)) to an email header value.
+Converts `<emailAddress>` element ([xml.etree.ElementTree.Element](https://docs.python.org/3/library/xml.etree.elementtree.html#xml.etree.ElementTree.Element)) to an email header value.

+### `generateBoundaryUUID()`
+Generates a MIME boundary ID (<https://datatracker.ietf.org/doc/html/rfc2046#section-5.1.1>).

+### `lineWrapBody(body)`
+Wraps lines of a given HTML body to maximum of 78 characters as recommended by RFC 2822 (https://datatracker.ietf.org/doc/html/rfc2822#section-2.1.1).

+### `processAttachment(attachmentElm, olmZip)`
+Generates EML section (without MIME boundaries) specifying attachments.

+`attachmentElm` specifies the `<messageAttachment>` OLM element ([xml.etree.ElementTree.Element](https://docs.python.org/3/library/xml.etree.elementtree.html#xml.etree.ElementTree.Element)) containing the attachment.

+`olmZip` parameter is a instance of `zipfile.ZipFile` open on the OLM file.
+Required as attachment files are contained within OLM file.